Hernia Mesh Payouts Hinge on Medical Records

 Part of: Mass Tort Litigation Updates

-Bard Hernia Mesh Settlement: Why Medical Records Will Determine What 38,000 Claimants Receive
+Bard Hernia Mesh Settlement: Why Medical Records Determine What 38,000 Claimants Receive

-Becton Dickinson's $1 billion-plus hernia mesh settlement is now distributing payments to approximately 38,000 claimants through a Qualified Settlement Fund established in January 2025.
-The structure uses a points-based methodology where tier placement depends almost entirely on medical evidence quality: claimants with comprehensive documentation of severe injuries can receive over $100,000, while those with incomplete records may be limited to $2,500.
+Becton Dickinson's $1 billion-plus hernia mesh settlement distributes payments to approximately 38,000 claimants through a Qualified Settlement Fund established in January 2025.
+The structure uses a points-based methodology where tier placement depends on medical evidence quality: claimants with comprehensive documentation of severe injuries can receive over $100,000, while those with incomplete records may be limited to $2,500.

-That 40x gap between the lowest and highest tiers makes this settlement less about whether firms get paid and more about how much.
+That 40x gap between the lowest and highest tiers makes settlement yield directly dependent on record completeness.
 As of February 2026, 23,728 cases remain pending in MDL-2846, and court-appointed special masters are preparing an Intensive Settlement Process launching in January 2027 for unresolved claims.
-Firms that haven't built complete medical evidence packages will feel the cost of that gap.
+Firms without complete medical evidence packages risk defaulting their clients to baseline tiers.

 $1B+